TEDxMITUjjain/TEDxMIT-UJJAIN-website/README.md

 ### Main Page

-- **Home**: The landing page that provides an overview of the TEDxMITUjjain event.
+- **Home**: The landing page provides an overview of the TEDxMITUjjain event.
 - **About**: Information about the event, its mission, and its organizers.
-- **Speakers**: Details about the featured speakers who will be presenting at the event.
+- **Speakers**: Details about the featured speakers presenting at the event.
 - **Partners**: Information about event sponsors and partners.
 - **Contact**: Ways to get in touch with the event organizers.